tuxerator/burp/thesis/main.typ

   show-declaration-of-authorship: false,
   math-numbering: none,
   abstract: [
-    This thesis analyzes the concept of the in-path oracle introduced in the paper In-Path Oracles for Road Networks @Ghosh2023 for identifying Points of Interest (POIs) within a bounded detour from the shortest path between a source and destination in a road network.
+    This thesis analyses the concept of the in-path oracle introduced in the paper In-Path Oracles for Road Networks @Ghosh2023 for identifying Points of Interest (POIs) within a bounded detour from the shortest path between a source and destination in a road network.
     It defines essential concepts like shortest distance, detour, and in-path POIs.
     The study compares three algorithms: double Dijkstra, parallel dual Dijkstra, and an in-path oracle method that uses precomputed results to improve query times.